Best handheld games consoles in 2024: the top gaming handhelds we've tested

 The Nintendo Switch OLED is the best model in the company's current console line-up.
 While it boasts the same internal specification as the stock Nintendo Switch, the screen has received a substantial upgrade.
 It is now a larger 7-inch OLED panel that helps the best Nintendo Switch games really pop.

-With its $349.99 / £299.99 asking price, the Nintendo Switch OLED positions itself as much cheaper than many full home consoles.
+With its $349.99 / £299.99 asking price, the Nintendo Switch OLED positions itself as much cheaper than many full home consoles to boot.
 This lower price does have a tangible impact on performance, however, and I found that many recently ported games like Mortal Kombat 1 or Biomutant can really struggle to hold a consistent framerate.
 This was most noticeable while playing on a TV in docked mode, making it far easier to recommend if you're wholly concerned with portable play.

 With this variant, you're also getting a greatly improved kickstand and upgraded speakers, which leads to a much better experience while playing in handheld mode.
 All of the original Nintendo Switch library is compatible with the Nintendo Switch OLED too and I've loved my time with the countless incredible exclusive experiences like Animal Crossing: New Horizons, The Legend of Zelda: Breath of the Wild, and Splatoon 3.